 Symptoms of amino acid deficiency include weak, brittle, or striated (ridged) nails.
 And these symptoms can increase as we age.
 You see, our bodies’ ability to produce HA decreases over time, so a person in their 50s might only produce half the HA that they did in their 20s.

-Fortunately, hyaluronic acid can help.
+Fortunately, Hyaluronic Acid may help.
 When HA binds with water, it creates a clear gel-like substance rich in moisture.
-In the cuticle, HA works to moisturize the tissue and supporting healthier nail growth.
+In the cuticle, HA helps support and to moisturize the tissue and supporting healthier nail growth.

 Here are just a few benefits of HA for nails:

-- HA combines with elastin fibers to form a matrix with collagen—strengthening and reinforcing nail structure, elasticity, and decreasing brittleness.
+- HA combines with elastin fibers to form a matrix with collagen—supporting the strengthening and reinforcing nail structure, elasticity, and brittleness.

-- HA also helps to hydrate and protect the skin that surrounds cuticle, enhancing its barrier function and protecting against dryness and cracking.
+- HA also helps to hydrate and support the skin that surrounds cuticle, working to maintain its barrier function and protecting against dryness and cracking.

 - Because HA is produced naturally by the body, it supports the body’s natural processes for supporting nail health and hydration.

-Looking for healthier, stronger nails?
+Looking for healthier, stronger looking nails?
 Check out our HA Collagen Builder Lozenges for Hair, Skin, and Nails.
 Or try our HA support Collagen Peptides Powder Drink Mix.
-Hyalogic HA is produced from vegetable fermentation—without the use of animal products—so Hyalogic products are considered vegan-friendly!
+Hyalogic® HA is produced from a natural fermentation—without the use of animal products—so it helps keep Hyalogic® products vegan-friendly!

-Hyalogic is the Leader in Hyaluronic Acid™.
-For over twenty years, Hyalogic has led the hyaluronic acid industry producing premium quality whole body supporting supplements and deeply hydrating skin care products.
-Based in Parkville, MO, Hyalogic is committed to supporting our environment by reducing its carbon emissions and investing in causes that clean our oceans and parks.
+Hyalogic® is a Leader in Hyaluronic Acid™.
+For over twenty years, Hyalogic® has led the Hyaluronic Acid industry producing premium quality whole body supporting supplements and deeply hydrating skin care products.
+Based in Riverside, MO, Hyalogic® is committed to supporting our environment.